SalesConnection/Caction-Support/docs/Create_Reminder_Template.md

-## How to Create New Reminder Template?
+## How to Create New Reminder Template and do Autopopulate Setting?

   1. At the desktop site's navigation bar, go to Template Settings > Reminder Templates.<br>
      **Create Reminder Templates Here:** [https://salesconnection.my/reminder/templatev2](https://salesconnection.my/reminder/templatev2)<br>